RSP Permian (RSPP) Q1 2017 Results - Earnings Call Transcript

 Zane Wade Arrott - RSP Permian, Inc.

 That's on the Midland Basin side.
-On the Delaware Basin side, we're looking at what all the people are indicating around us that have done more testing (34:05).
+On the Delaware Basin side, we're looking at what all the people are indicating around us that have done more testing than we have.
 We're talking about industry leaders to the North, to the West, to the South.
 And so, we're looking at what they're saying and we're planning some additional testing ourselves.
 And so, on the Delaware Basin side, you're just going to have to give us a little bit of time before we really say what our base spacing is going to be.
 But it fits within a lot of our peers that surround us are saying.

 David G. Snow - Energy Equities, Inc.

-And I noticed your ducks (34:36) are going up.
-Are you going to catch up with those at some point or what's happening there?
+And I noticed your DUCs are going up.
+Are you going to catch up with those at some point, or what's happening there?

 Zane Wade Arrott - RSP Permian, Inc.

-Yeah.
-I mean that's an (34:44) on infrastructure primarily in the Delaware.
+Yes.
+I mean that's an intentional build as we laid on infrastructure primarily in the Delaware.

 Steven Gray - RSP Permian, Inc.

-Also, (34:52) just talking about that, we added a rig in January, so anytime you add a rig, just by definition, you're going to have a few ducks (34:57).
-So, it wasn't an intentional build other than the fact that we had a rig and (35:06-35:11) back down over the next couple of quarters.
+Also, we were just talking about that, we added a rig in January, so anytime you add a rig, just by definition, you're going to add a few DUCs.
+So it wasn't an intentional build other than the fact that we added a rig and we were waiting a little bit on infrastructure spend, but it'll probably work back down over the next couple of quarters.

 Zane Wade Arrott - RSP Permian, Inc.

 Yeah.
-And you'll see us running an additional frac created on the Midland side in the second half of the year.
+And you'll see us running an additional frac crew on the Midland side in the second half of the year.

 David G. Snow - Energy Equities, Inc.